FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/1981/1981-12-18-crackerjack.md

 maintitle: Crackerjack
 subtitle: Christmas Edition
 description: In this Christmas edition of the children's show, Lena helps a young contestant win a prize, and throws some custard pies around in the process.
+post_description: In this Christmas edition of the children's show, Lena helps a young contestant win a prize, and throws some custard pies around in the process.
 categories: [BBC One, OnThisDay18December]
 ---